grimme-lab/mctc-lib/doc/format-qchem.md

 $end
 ```

-## Missing Features
+## Limitations

-Following features are missing
+The following features are currently not supported:

-- reading of z-matrix input
-- possibility to change coordinate units to Bohr
+- Coordinate units other than Ångström (Bohr option)

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.